canonical/checkbox/checkbox-ng/docs/author/intro.rst

 Developing Tests
 ````````````````

-One way to deliver tests via PlainBox is to start your own provider.
+One way to deliver tests via Plainbox is to start your own provider.
 To
 learn how to do that, see the :ref:`tutorial`.

-In other cases you want to add tests to the main CheckBox repository (which
+In other cases you want to add tests to the main Checkbox repository (which
 is also what we recommend to keep tests centralized, unless they're so
 purpose-specific that this makes no sense).